Infanticide: Surviving children

+Societal

+For female infanticide, mothers who keep giving birth to daughters could face divorce or violence.
+Skewed sex ratio with lack of available women to marry leads to violence such as bride kidnapping.

 Prevention

 Sex education and birth control

 Since infanticide, especially neonaticide, is often a response to an unwanted birth, preventing unwanted pregnancies through improved sex education and increased contraceptive access are advocated as ways of preventing infanticide.
 Increased use of contraceptives and access to safe legal abortions have greatly reduced neonaticide in many developed nations.
-Some say that where abortion is illegal, as in Pakistan, infanticide would decline if safer legal abortions were available.
+In Pakistan, advocates of legalizing abortion say it would reduce infanticide and save mothers from potentially fatal back-street terminations.

 Psychiatric intervention

 Cases of infanticide have also garnered increasing attention and interest from advocates for the mentally ill as well as organizations dedicated to postpartum disorders.
 Following the trial of Andrea Yates, a mother from the United States who garnered national attention for drowning her 5 children, representatives from organizations such as the Postpartum Support International and the Marcé Society for Treatment and Prevention of Postpartum Disorders began requesting clarification of diagnostic criteria for postpartum disorders and improved guidelines for treatments.
 While accounts of postpartum psychosis have dated back over 2,000 years ago, perinatal mental illness is still largely under-diagnosed despite postpartum psychosis affecting 1 to 2 per 1000 women.
-However, with clinical research continuing to demonstrate the large role of rapid neurochemical fluctuation in postpartum psychosis, prevention of infanticide points ever strongly towards psychiatric intervention.

 Screening for psychiatric disorders or risk factors, and providing treatment or assistance to those at risk may help prevent infanticide.
-Current diagnostic considerations include symptoms, psychological history, thoughts of self-harm or harming one's children, physical and neurological examination, laboratory testing, substance abuse, and brain imaging.
-As psychotic symptoms may fluctuate, it is important that diagnostic assessments cover a wide range of factors.

 While studies on the treatment of postpartum psychosis are scarce, a number of case and cohort studies have found evidence describing the effectiveness of lithium monotherapy for both acute and maintenance treatment of postpartum psychosis, with the majority of patients achieving complete remission.
 Adjunctive treatments include electroconvulsive therapy, antipsychotic medication, or benzodiazepines.
 Electroconvulsive therapy, in particular, is the primary treatment for patients with catatonia, severe agitation, and difficulties eating or drinking.
 Antidepressants should be avoided throughout the acute treatment of postpartum psychosis due to risk of worsening mood instability.

-Though screening and treatment may help prevent infanticide, in the developed world, significant proportions of neonaticides that are detected occur in young women who deny their pregnancy and avoid outside contacts, many of who may have limited contact with these health care services.
+Though screening and treatment may help prevent infanticide, in the developed world, significant proportions of neonaticides that are detected occur in young women who deny their pregnancy and avoid outside contacts, many of whom may have limited contact with these health care services.